learn-academy-2022-charlie/charlie-first-pairing-repo/github-intro-ivan.md

-#LEAERNING GitHub
+# LEAERNING GitHub

-##Branches
+## Branches

-- branch - to crea a new branch use checkout -b and then the name of the branch
+- branch - to creat a new branch use checkout -b and then the name of the branch